Questions we must ask of AIAI should remember

 Yasuhiro Kasai

 Former CEO of a listed company.
 Former CTO and Credit Risk Officer at a financial institution, where he developed dynamic risk scoring systems.
-Now building AI systems that remember — working independently with AI as the primary development partner.
-Engaged in continuous human–AI dialogue for over 13 months — longer than most academic studies on human-AI interaction.
+Now building AI systems that remember — with AI as the primary development partner.
+After years of daily, uninterrupted dialogue with LLMs, he grew acutely aware of what they could and couldn't do — and decided that gap was worth researching.

 Kinako